 |Pricing (6mm, High Quality, Colorless)||$730||$2900+|

 When customers ask me to find a white sapphire for them, I get very excited.
-I’m super picky about selecting the most beautiful white sapphires and always make sure they’re cut very, very well.
-A white sapphire that is cut well will offer more sparkle than a normal white sapphire, providing the best of both worlds.
-While it will still look different than a diamond, this is a good thing because white sapphires make absolutely beautiful engagement rings.
+I’m super picky about selecting the most beautiful sapphires and always make sure they’re cut very, very well.
+A white sapphire that is cut well will offer more sparkle than a normal sapphire, providing the best of both worlds.
+While it will still look different than a diamond, this is a good thing because sapphires make absolutely beautiful engagement rings.

 Final Thoughts on White Sapphire Engagement Rings